Daily News Briefs, May 31, 2023

 The Center Square (New Jersey) reports, New Jersey trucking and fuel distribution trade groups are fighting legislation (A 4470) that would prohibit commercial trucks with a gross weight of 10,000 pounds or more from cruising in the left lane of any roadway with two or more lanes of traffic traveling in the same direction, and impose heightened penalties on violators.
 Backers say the prohibition is needed in the interests of traffic safety.
 Opponents claim the bill will lead to traffic congestion on major roadways and “needlessly” delay shipping.
 Current state law prohibits trucks from traveling in the far-left lane of roadways with at least three lanes running in the same direction, including the turnpike and the Garden State Parkway.

-Highway and Bridge Safety (Including COVID-19 Impacts) New Jersey New Jersey Department of Transportation (NJDOT) New Jersey Turnpike Authority (NJTA)
+Highway-Tunnel-Bridge Safety (Includes COVID-19 Impacts) New Jersey New Jersey Department of Transportation (NJDOT) New Jersey Turnpike Authority (NJTA)

 Top